 The cultural impacts of air pollution and discharges to air are poorly understood and seldom recognised.
 Discharges to air can adversely affect health and can be culturally offensive.
-Clean air is important to the health of mahika kai and people, and odour and other emissions impact on the tapu of wāhi tapu sites.
-Air emissions can also reduce the visibility of wāhi tūpūna features and of the moon, stars and rainbows.
+Clean air is important to the health of mahika kai mahika kai687 and people, and odour and other emissions impact on the tapu of wāhi tapu sites.
+Air emissions can also reduce the visibility of wāhi tūpūna cultural landscape688 features and of the moon, stars and rainbows.

-- Potential impacts of climate change which could negatively affect taoka such as wai māori and wai tai, mahika kai and biodiversity, wāhi tūpuna, wāhi tapu, and wāhi taoka, the well-being of all people, and the environment as an integrated system. - Insufficient data has been collected and distributed about the effects of discharges to air. - The effects of discharges to air on the health of people and mahika kai, including discharges from industrial or trade premises, agrichemical spray drift, vehicle emissions and emissions from domestic fires in built up areas prone to inversion layers. - Culturally offensive discharges from crematoriums, if located in close proximity to mahika kai and wāhi taoka. - Adverse effects of vegetation burning on the integrity and the tapu of wāhi tapu sites. - Impacts of odour on wāhi tapu, mahika kai sites and nohoaka.

-- Impacts of urban settlement and discharges to air on the visibility of the sky and wāhi tūpuna features. - The impact of dust on the integrity of rock art sites.
+- Potential impacts of climate change which could potentially negatively affect taoka such as wai Māori māori and wai tai,689 mahika kai mahika kai690 and biodiversity, wāhi tūpuna, wāhi tapu, and wāhi taoka, the coastal environment691 and692 the well-being of all people, and the environment as an integrated system.693 - Insufficient data has been collected and distributed about the effects of discharges to air. - The effects of discharges to air on the health of people and mahika kai mahika kai694, including discharges from industrial or trade premises, agrichemical spray drift, vehicle emissions and emissions from domestic fires in built up areas prone to inversion layers. - Culturally offensive discharges from crematoriums, if located in close proximity to mahika kai mahika kai695 and wāhi taoka. - Adverse effects of vegetation burning on the integrity and the tapu of wāhi tapu sites. - Impacts of odour on wāhi tapu, mahika kai mahika kai696 sites and nohoaka. - Impacts of urban settlement and discharges to air on the visibility of the sky and wāhi tūpuna features. - The impact of dust on the integrity of rock art sites.